JuanDiegoCastellanos/hexal_manager/README.md

 ## Appendix

-This is the backend layer of hexal manager system, hexal manager is a enterprise software to manage all the things about one enterprise, things like issues, tasks, incidents, meets, notes and everything that someone wants to manage with this software are possible
+This is the backend layer of hexal manager system, hexal manager is a enterprise software to manage all the things about residential management, things like issues, tasks, incidents, meets, notes and everything that someone wants to manage with this software are possible

 ## Features